 My Recommended Hikes in Olympic National Park

 This is one of the best hikes in Olympic National Park to get a glimpse of its massive size—the views starting before you even leave the parking lot.
 Following three switchbacks, summit the 5,757-foot Hurricane Hill for a 360-panorama of the entire upper Olympic Peninsula.
-You’ll have sights of the Strait of Juan de Fuca, Port Angeles, and even Canada.
+You’ll have sights of the Strait of Juan de Fuca, Port Angeles, and even Canada — a view to rival the best hikes in Yellowstone.

 It is a gentle but continuous out-and-back, gaining about 650 feet along the 1.6 mile route.
-The exposure, altitude, and landscape offer no escape from any hazardous weather, so packing clothing for rain, snow, and even hot weather is recommended.
+Similar to the best Grand Canyon hikes, the exposure, altitude, and landscape offer no escape from any hazardous weather, so packing clothing for rain, snow, and even hot weather is recommended.

 A trip to Olympic National Park isn’t complete without a hike on the beach.
 From Rialto Beach to Hole-In-The-Wall there is no real trail.
 Rather, the beach is the pathway, and the footprints of others lead the way.
-Bringing a map to identify the islands and notable rocks just off the coast will enhance the experience.
+Like backpacking in Big Sur, bringing a map to identify the islands and notable rocks just off the coast will enhance the experience.

 On my way to Hole-In-The-Wall, I took off my shoes and enjoyed the sand between my toes.
 Bald Eagles perched in trees and crashing waves under the blue sky made it an ideal visit.
 When I got to the arch, the tide was out so I could walk through its interior.